Research

 Recipient of the Susan Schmidt Bies Prizes for Doctoral Student Research on Economics and Public Policy, 2019.

 Abstract: Can diversity lead to greater research focus on populations underrepresented in science?
-Between 1960 and 1990, 76 all-male US universities, including many elite and prominent research institutions, transitioned to coeducation.
-Using a generalized difference-in-differences design, we find that the increase in undergraduate gender diversity led to a 44% increase in gender-related research publications.
-After coeducation, universities hired more female faculty and researchers with prior interests in gender-related topics.
-In addition, incumbent researchers, who were mostly male, shifted their research focus toward gender-related topics.
-The results support interaction with more diverse students and peers as the key underlying mechanisms.
+Between 1960 and 1990, 76 all-male US universities transitioned to coeducation.
+Using a generalized difference-in-differences design, we find that coeducation led to a 44% increase in gender-related research publications.
+This increase is driven by research focused on female subjects and gender differences.
+While coeducation led to a compositional shift with more women and researchers interested in gender topics, much of the increase comes from male incumbent researchers shifting their research focus toward gender-related topics.
+The results support interaction with more diverse students and peers as key underlying mechanisms.

 Registered in the AEA RCT Registry, unique identifying number: AEARCTR-0006439 [Data collection in progress]